-A number of housing initiatives are proposed as part of the Neighborhoods Rebuilding Plan and are presented in the overall policy element of the plan and issued under separate cover.
-Below is a summary of these policies:
+A number of housing initiatives are proposed as part of the Neighborhoods Rebuilding Plan and are presented in the overall policy element of the plan and This concept places a town square and issued under separate cover.
+Below a summary of the policies that are relevant to Mid-City are highlighted.